-And, for a long time, I’ve been exploring the realm of the mysterious — which led me to Borges.
+For a long time, I’ve been exploring the realm of the mysterious.
 Perhaps my whole life.
 But mystery is something that speaks to the character of that which is merely unseen.
 It is what is hidden.
 Being a creative, the idea of hidden is merely a place for exploration — it’s the layer that is beneath the surface.

 Mystery is spiritual.
 And mystery is revelatory.
 It’s about finding what lies beneath.
 And I’m always looking for what lies beneath — as a string of explorations.
 That relates to the notion of design; it relates to the expression of the brand — for in everything, the brand is human, and there’s a story — the humanity of these connections is powerful.

 But it’s more so about the fact that in seeking any brand relationship, there’s always more that meets the superficial glance; there are intentions that lie in the heart of the maker.
 And the reasoning for that maker, the creator of the brand, has a sense of deeper, even archetypal levels of experience in psychic realism.
 People create these enterprises out of a sense of fulfilling — ultimately — a quest for meaning.
 People seek that out, creating something, creating meaning for themselves and others.